timray674/website-content/post/networking/http-request/index.md

 > How the UDP request is performed is not in the scope of this tutorial

 The DNS server might have the domain IP in the cache.
-It not, it will ask the **root DNS server**.
+If not, it will ask the **root DNS server**.
 That's a system (composed of 13 actual servers, distributed across the planet) that drives the entire internet.

 The DNS server does _not_ know the address of each and every domain name on the planet.